1760-07-16 - Engagement of Emsdorf

-The Bercheny Hussards were encamped on the right wing to the south of Erksdorf while light infantry was posted to the west of this village.
+The Bercheny Hussards were encamped on the right wing to the south of Erksdorf while the Chasseurs-à-pied d'Origny were posted to the west of this village.
 Anhalt Infanterie occupied the centre of the camp and Royal Bavière Infanterie the left wing.

 There were very few advanced posts to guard the approach of the camp.

 On the morning of July 16 1760, the Hereditary Prince advanced from Treysa and picked up the Hanoverian Freytag Jägers, which were on their way to him, and pushed on with his mounted troops only, to reconnoitre the French position.
 The prince and Major-General Nikolaus Luckner, who was with him, entered the forest, but found neither picquets nor sentries.
 They pushed forward through the corn-fields to within 1 km of the French camp but saw neither vedettes, nor patrols, nor so much as a main-guard.
 Furthermore, the village of Erksdorf itself, though within less than 2 km of the camp, was not occupied.
 They stole back well content with what they had seen.

 At 10:00 a.m., not expecting to be attacked, Glaubitz sent one battalion of Royal Bavière Infanterie towards Marburg where it would be assigned to the guard of the field-bakery, thus depleting his left wing.
 He intended to resume his march towards Jesberg around noon, after distributing provisions to his troops.